DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-how-schools-add-school-placements.md

 ### Mentor

 In this iteration, we added a question about the mentor for the school placement.
-We added this question because
+We added this question because mentor suitability is one of the essential elements of school placements for an ITT provider to know.
+If several providers share mentors in the local area, their availability becomes key to deciding placements.

 ![Image showing the mentor question](experiment-2-add-placement--mentor.png 'Mentor question')

 We show a list of mentors that correspond to the subject chosen.

+We skip the question if there is only one mentor for the chosen subject.

 If the user has not answered the question, we show an error message: